mrsmithgavin/testcafe-exploration/README.md

 - install dependencies. $npm i

 ## Run the tests:
+- For the CI run, ci-test is defined in the circleci config.
+On the command line $npm run ci-test
 - run all tests. $npm run test
 - run tests for fast feedback. $npm run fast-tests
 - run tests for slower feedback. $npm run slow-tests

+The following script has issue when running on CI.
+I believe it's due to the reporter
+- "ci-test": "testcafe chrome:headless tests/**/* -r xunit:/tmp/test-results/res.xml"

 ## TODO:
 - Move initial test to use new page framework